2006 UEFA Champions League final: Post-match

 Barcelona captain Carles Puyol collected the trophy from UEFA president Lennart Johansson as Barcelona celebrated their second European Cup triumph.

 Much of the discussion after the match centred around referee Terje Hauge's decision to send off Lehmann.
 Football pundit Mark Lawrenson stated: "The game changed when Arsenal goalkeeper Jens Lehmann was sent off".
 Arsenal manager Arsène Wenger agreed: "When Jens Lehmann got sent off, that left us with 70 minutes to play with ten against eleven, against a team that retains the ball very well".
 He refused to openly criticise this decision, although he did criticise the decision to award Barcelona's first goal, as he felt that Samuel Eto'o was offside.
 Wenger was also adamant that his young side would bounce back from the defeat.
 One person who did criticise the referee was Thierry Henry, stating: "I was kicked all over the place.
 I expected the referee to do his job.
 I don't think he did".
 There was much discussion after the match over whether Henry would remain with Arsenal or move to Barcelona, whom he had been linked with a move to over the past months.
 Arsène Wenger was asked post match if Henry would leave, to which the Arsenal manager replied: "I don't know.
 I don't think so".
 However, on 19 May, Henry signed a new four-year contract with Arsenal, ending the speculation about a possible move to Barcelona.

 Henrik Larsson, who provided the two assists for the goals, was delighted with the triumph and had no regrets over deciding to leave Barcelona after the match: "I want to play football.
 I feel I haven't played as much as I would love to because of the great players we have at Barcelona".
 Fellow Barcelona player Giovanni van Bronckhorst was emotional as he won against his former club: "It's special to win the final, and even more special to do it against your old team".
 Samuel Eto'o, scorer of Barcelona's first goal, cited Liverpool's comeback against Milan as inspiration for Barcelona's victory: "After having seen what Liverpool did last year, we told ourselves not to throw in the towel.
 We followed Liverpool's example".
 Barcelona manager Frank Rijkaard praised the role of goalkeeper Victor Valdés in their victory, stating that he made a number of important saves to keep them in the match: "Valdes played a decisive role.
 He saved us at crucial moments".
+Talking to FourFourTwo in 2017, Deco regarded Henry missing a chance to make it 2–0 to Arsenal when through one-on-one with Valdés with just over 20 minutes remaining as being a decisive moment in the game.